 Get feed-forward from prospects

-We prefer to call it feed-forward not feedback, because you then apply the lessons going forward to future opportunities.
+We prefer to call it feed-forward not feedback.
+That’s because you then apply the lessons going forward to future opportunities.

 Discuss the issue with salespeople

 Have an open conversation about why the situation is occurring.

 We’ve facilitated many of these discussions.
 Having an external, independent facilitator is a good way of ensuring an open, no-blame discussion.